Ever considered hosting a 5K, "Fun Run" or Walk for charity?

 If you've relied on the same black-tie galas and golf tournaments year after year, putting on a race can be an effective way to raise awareness of your organization, loop in new members of the community, gain event sponsors and more.

 Read on for 7 short- and long-term benefits of holding a race.
-Then, sign up for next week's FREE webinar all about maximizing your Fun Run fundraising results.
+Then, check out our FREE webinar all about maximizing your Fun Run fundraising results.